How can I detect a scam call or SMS?

 - Be careful where you share any personal information in an online setting such as social media

-You can contact Vocus directly or make a report to Scamwatch, a division of the Australian Competition and Consumer Commission.
+You can contact us directly or make a report to Scamwatch, a division of the Australian Competition and Consumer Commission.

 Where can I find more information?

-In addition to Scamwatch, the following agencies provide helpful material on scam calls:
+The following agencies provide helpful material on scam calls and SMS: